chroma-core/chroma/rust/wal3/README.md

 - A `Fragment` is a single, immutable file that contains a subsequence of data for a log.
 - A `Manifest` is a file that contains the metadata for the log.
 It contains the list of fragments that comprise the current state of the log.
+- A `Cursor` holds a position in the log, pinning that position and all subsequent positions from being garbage collected.

 The manifest ties the log together.
 It transitively contains a complete reference to every file that has been written to the log and not yet garbage collected.